St. John’s Advent & Christmas Season

 The season of Advent – the four Sundays leading to Christmas, and the celebration of Christmas Eve & Christmas & Epiphany is an event-filled time of year at St. John’s.
 Above all, there are special services as we anticipate and celebrate the birth of our savior, Jesus Christ.
-In addition, there are many opportunities for special mission projects and fellowship with our St. John’s family.
+In addition, there are many opportunities for special mission projects & fellowship with our St. John’s family.

-CHRISTMAS DAY – December 25, 2018
+CHRISTMAS DAY – DECEMBER 25th

-Our annual MittenTree collects scarves, caps, hats, gloves & mittens for distribution by our friends at Urban Promise, CNOC UCC & Living Water UCC in their local communities.
+Our annual Mitten Tree (in the Narthex from mid-November to early December) collects scarves, caps, hats, gloves & mittens for distribution in their communities by our friends at Urban Promise, CNOC UCC & Living Water UCC.

 Many years we hold a Coat Drive to collect new or gently-used coats for distribution at CNOC UCC in Norristown, Living Water UCC in Philadelphia, and Urban Promise in Camden, NJ.
 We have collected thousands of coats over the years.